 To meet huge demand, the rocket coaster accommodates four trains and has two loading platforms in its station.
 Manufactured by Swiss ride manufacturer Intamin, the thrill machine uses an over-the-shoulder safety restraint system.

 Kingda Ka uses some of its incredible height and speed to deliver a hint of airtime.
-After the top hat, it climbs a 129-foot tall hill designed to induce weightlessness.
+After the top hat element, it climbs a 129-foot tall hill designed to induce weightlessness.
 Then, after the proverbial blink of an eye, it's back to the station.

 (Come to think of it, it's likely that there isn't any eye-blinking going on among passengers while experiencing Kingda Ka's all-out assault.)

 So, how is the ride?
-I'm glad you asked.
-Read my full review of Kingda Ka to see how I rate the coaster.
+We are glad you asked.
+Read TripSavvy’s full review of Kingda Ka to see how we rate the coaster.
 (Hint: When it comes to coasters, speed, and height, while important, aren't the only factors that determine a great ride.)